loonghao/dcc-mcp-rpyc/README.md

 - **BaseDCCClient**: Client-side interface for connecting to and controlling DCC applications
 - **DCCAdapter**: Abstract base class for DCC-specific adapters
 - **ConnectionPool**: Manages and reuses connections to DCC servers
+- **ActionAdapter**: Connects the Action system with RPYC services
+- **MockDCCService**: Simulates DCC applications for testing and development

 ## Installation